CMA vs Appraisal: Key Differences Explained

 An AVM is an automated estimate.
 A CMA is created by a real estate professional using local market knowledge and is typically more accurate.

-Can a low appraisal kill the deal in Wellington?
+Can a low appraisal kill a real estate deal?

 Yes, it can.
 If the value comes in below the contract price and no agreement is reached, the transaction may be canceled.